Clustering

 Introduction

 Clustering is one of the core tasks in unsupervised learning.
 Unlike supervised learning, where models learn from labeled data, unsupervised learning aims to uncover hidden patterns or structures in data without any predefined labels.
-Among these tasks, clustering is particularly important - it groups data points into clusters based on their similarity, revealing the underlying structure of the data.
+Among these tasks, clustering is particularly important.
+It groups data points into clusters based on their similarity, revealing the underlying structure of the data.

 In previous sections, we explored techniques like Principal Component Analysis (PCA) and autoencoders, which reduce the dimensionality of high-dimensional data while preserving meaningful information.
 These dimensionality reduction methods helped us uncover compact representations of data, often referred to as latent features.